 The Yuletide Camellia is a classic southern camellia, and for good reason!
 Yuletide is renowned for its numerous medium-sized, single-form bright red blooms with brilliant yellow centers.
 These blossoms appear from Autumn through early winter and have a knack for transforming the landscape.

-The blooms of the Yuletide Camellia contrast beautifully against the dark evergreen leaves.
+The blooms of this shrub contrast beautifully against the dark evergreen leaves.
 Furthermore, they have a lightly serrated edge with an attractive glossy sheen.
 This is some of the most consistent foliage you can have in your landscape.

 With a growth potential of 8-10′ H x 6-8′ W wide make sure to leave room for this jewel to grow!
 However, it responds well to trimming and can be kept at the desired size.

-For an interesting color and texture contrast, try planting the Yuletide Camellia with the BananAppeal Small Anise Tree.
+For an interesting color and texture contrast, try planting with the BananAppeal Small Anise Tree.
 Alternatively, plant several Dear Dolores Hydrangeas or Big Daddy Hydrangeas in front of a row of Yuletides for a truly southern display.

 Hardy in USDA Zones 7-10, down to 0°F when well-established.